 2.1 Participants

-We used data from N=36931 subjects from the UK BioBank (UKBB) for whom imaging and diagnostic information was available (Table 1) to train the ML classifier.
-The UKBB uses the International Classification of Disease (ICD) 10th Edition coding for diagnostic records.
-The analysis was focused on N=3,848 individuals who had the ICD code for Major Depressive Disorder (MDD) and no other neuropsychiatric conditions.
-N=33,083 subjects who were free of MDD or any other neuropsychiatric condition were treated as controls (Table 1).
+We used data from N=36,931 participants from the UK BioBank (UKBB) for whom imaging and diagnostic information was available (Table 1) to train the ML classifier.
+We used participants’ diagnoses from inpatient records coded according to the International Classification of Disease version 10 (ICD-10).
+Major depressive disorder (MDD) cases were defined as participants with an ICD-10 code for major depressive episode (F32), recurrent depressive disorder (F33), or persistent mood/affective disorders (F34).
+MDD cases could not have other neuropsychiatric conditions.[ list either a full list of codes you define as neuropsychiatric conditions or something like this: “any other F or G diagnosis”.
+Please verify what you actually did].
+Participants who were free of MDD or any other neuropsychiatric condition were treated as SMI controls.
+See Table 1 for descriptions of MDD cases and SMI controls..